astropy/astroquery/docs/esasky/esasky.rst

     ...     # table is now an `astropy.table.Table` object
     ...     # some code to apply on table

-As mentioned earlier, :meth:`query_object_maps` works extremely similar.
+As mentioned earlier, :meth:`astroquery.esasky.ESASkyClass.query_object_maps` works extremely similar.
 It will return all maps that contain the chosen object or coordinate.
 To execute the same command as above you write this:

 .. code-block:: python